By Rick Steves

 Zermatt isn't worth the trip in bad weather.
 If your reservations are flexible, consider skipping that leg and going straight to Lausanne (take the Glacier Express only to Brig, then change for Lausanne).

-To connect Luzern and Lugano, follow the William Tell Express route, but don't spend extra for the official tourist package-trip.
+To connect Luzern and Lugano, follow the Gotthard Panorama Express route, but don't spend extra for the official tourist package-trip.

 If you have extra time in Switzerland, I'd suggest spending it in (listed in order of priority): Murten and Bern, Zürich, Lausanne and the Lake Geneva area, Lugano (relaxing) or the Luzern area (day trips).
-For a short trip of a week or so, I'd just focus on the Berner Oberland, Luzern, and Bern.
+For a short trip of a week or so, I'd just focus on the Lauterbrunnen Valley, Luzern, and Bern.

-Rail Pass: The best rail pass for this itinerary is a Swiss Pass, specifically the 15-consecutive-day saverpass.
-This pass doesn't cover mountain lifts, but it does earn you a 50 percent discount on most of them.
+Rail Pass: The best rail pass for this itinerary is a Swiss Travel Pass, specifically for 15 consecutive days.
+This pass doesn't cover most higher mountain lifts, but it usually earns you a 50 percent discount.